-Sweat can seem pretty gross and embarrassing, and like something you wish would just go away, but sweat actually plays a really important role in your body’s functioning, and when you use products that stop sweat (i.e., antiperspirants) you interfere with that role.
+Sweat can seem pretty gross and embarrassing and like something you wish would just go away, but sweat actually plays a really important role in your body’s functioning.
+That means that when you use products that stop sweat (i.e., antiperspirants, which literally means “against perspiration,” aka sweating) you interfere with that role.

 Here’s the deal: just by existing in the world, toxins accumulate in your body.
-And in this day in age, the number of toxins is the highest it’s ever been.
+And in this day and age, the number of toxins you’re exposed to is the highest it’s ever been.
 Fortunately, our body naturally works to detoxify our systems and expel these toxins through pee, poop, and — you guessed it — sweat.

 Your lymph nodes, some of which are located in your underarms, are one of the body’s major detoxification centers.
 What’s more, certain things in your body need to be removed by your lymph nodes.
 They won’t exit any other way.
-That means that when you’re trapping your sweat with an antiperspirant, those toxins stay inside your body.
+That means that when you’re using an antiperspirant to prevent your sweat from escaping through your underarm sweat glands, those toxins stay inside your body.

 Beyond removing toxins, sweat also regulates body temperature.
 Stress, exercise, heightened emotion, infections, or being in a hot environment can all raise your core body temperature, which can cause your body to stop functioning normally (hello, fevers!).
-Sweat helps us cool off, so we can keep going about our busy lives.
+Sweat helps us cool off, so we can return to a healthy temperature.

 While sweat may be essential, none of us want to worry about our B.O. during busy days.
-Most people turn to antiperspirants and deodorants to solve the smell problem….but let’s look at what that solution means for your body.
+Most people turn to antiperspirants and deodorants to solve the smell problem…but let’s look at what that means for your body.

 Antiperspirants, as we said, block toxins from leaving your body, which is a major problem.
 But wait, there’s more!
-Antiperspirants are usually aluminum-based, and aluminum, a known body toxin, can be absorbed through the skin.
-So when you use an aluminum-based antiperspirant, the body’s main response to it is chronic inflammation, which is the body’s way of fighting off toxins.
+Antiperspirants are usually aluminum-based, and aluminum can be absorbed through the skin.
+This is concerning given that aluminum is a known body toxin and has been linked to increased breast cancer risk in studies.
+So when you use an aluminum-based antiperspirant, the body’s main response to it is chronic inflammation, which is the body’s way of fighting off or rejecting incoming toxins.

 Chronic inflammation from constant exposure to toxins like aluminum can harm the body in the short term and long term by eventually causing plaque buildup in blood vessels, heart attack, stroke, or tissue damage due to lack of blood flow.
+In other words, all antiperspirants are big no-nos for your health.
 Luckily, stopping exposure to aluminum should be enough to reverse most of the damage within a month.

 Deodorants, on the other hand, let your sweat out while masking the odor.
 So they should be fine, right?
 Unfortunately, it’s not that simple.
 Some deodorants have other toxic ingredients that can cause chronic inflammation, like:

 Oy, that’s a lot to keep track of.
-Luckily, there are plenty of natural, non-toxic options for battling B.O. without preventing your body from removing toxins through sweat or adding other inflammation-contributing ingredients, like fragrance, into your lymph nodes.
+Luckily, there are plenty of natural, non-toxic deodorant options.
+That means you can battle B.O. while still allowing your body to remove toxins through sweat and without putting other inflammation-contributing ingredients into your lymph nodes like synthetic or chemical fragrances.
 We’re not going to get into epigenetics here, so we’ll focus on the other two contributing factors: hygiene and diet.

 Wipe down your armpits (in the shower or just at the sink!)